 (Note: I used to send this information out in an email to all the authors in my blog network.
-So I thought it would be a good idea to compile all of this information in a post.
-This way, ShoutMeLoud readers will all benefit from this information and learn how to create SEO-optimized posts as well.
+So I thought it would be a good idea to compile all of this information into a post.
+This way, ShoutMeLoud readers will also benefit from this information and learn how to write SEO articles as well.)

 Writing SEO-Optimized Articles:

 First, you need to understand the difference between post title and meta title.

 - Post title: How your reader sees the title of the post on your website.